21 Tools Worth Splurging On

-Before you set out on your next outdoor adventure, be sure to check out the following 10 cool camping gadgets that will help to keep you safe, add convenience to your everyday tasks and make your whole experience more fun.
+Before you set out on your next outdoor adventure, be sure to check out the following 10 cool camping gadgets.

 Awhile ago, I created a power charging station where I could amass a bunch of my battery chargers.
 All the chargers were connected to one power strip.
 It did help organize my shop, but it always bugged me that all those chargers sprang to life when I turned on the power strip even when I only needed to charge one battery.
 Not a big deal if the chargers are empty, but I often leave batteries sitting in the cradle until they’re needed again.
 I solved the problem by buying a power strip that has a separate switch for each outlet.
 There are a few brands available online.
 I bought the Tripp Lite model TLP76MSG.
 Six of the outlets are switched while one stays on all the time, and all seven have surge protection.

 No more squinting at hash lines or difficult math with fractions.
 This $30 tape measure takes the guesswork and error out of measuring.
 Its large digital display can switch between U.S. or metric units, and you can store three measurements for future reference.
 And, the eTape makes it super simple to find a center measurement.
 Just measure the whole, then hit the “split” button and the eTape will tell you the center point.
 That alone is worth the price of admission.

 How’s your measuring mojo?
 See these measuring tips and techniques for DIYers.